My husband and I have always established and enforced these 10 rules when it came to his divorce and co-parenting in a high-conflict situation.

 We stopped trying to protect them from the hurtful things we saw because the hurtful things we saw was honestly just aimed at us.
 Yes, the children may be told things but we know they love us unconditionally and we know that will never change and they love their other parent unconditionally and that will never change.
 Children deserve to feel their other parent is respected and that is what we have chosen to show.

 Once we started to respect their relationship, it healed us too.
-We stopped twisting and turning little things and started to let them grow and feel safe which helped us grow and feel better.
-We stopped thinking that their two homes were a competition and realized their two homes are just more for them to love and have.
-We stopped thinking “is our home good enough?” and started saying “our home is perfect for them” and once we did that, our home, our love, our relationship and our children seems so much more relaxed and happy.
+My husband and I stopped twisting and turning little things and started to let them grow and feel safe which helped us grow and feel better.
+We no longer think that their two homes were a competition and realized their two homes are just more for them to love and have.
+We don’t say “is our home good enough?” anymore and started saying “our home is perfect for them” and once we did that, our home, our love, our relationship and our children seems so much more relaxed and happy.

 Even if you get those nasty messages of trying to make you feel like your home is worthless or less than – you will be able to brush it off, look around, and smile because you know the truth and you learned how to respect yourselves, your children and how to respect the high-conflict ex which in itself gives you so much strength.

-Rule #8 of our 10 Rules – Do Not Compare Lives (or past lives!)
+Rule #8 of our 10 Rules of co-parenting – Do Not Compare Lives (or past lives!)

 This is probably one of the most important rules out of the 10 rules because it is so important for your mental health.
 This is something that can be so hard to do but it will only make you feel worse.